ARRAY_MATCH_ALL

 -

-- If there are NULL elements and all non-NULL elements match the condition, returns NULL
+The function handles NULL values in the following way: - If there are NULL elements and all non-NULL elements match the condition, returns NULL

 - If any non-NULL element does not match the condition, returns false regardless of NULL elements